electron/electron/docs/tutorial/desktop-environment-integration.md

 app.addRecentDocument('/Users/USERNAME/Desktop/work.type');
 ```

-And you can use [app.clearRecentDocuments](clearrecentdocuments) API to empty
+You can use [app.clearRecentDocuments](clearrecentdocuments) API to empty
 the recent documents list:

 ```javascript
 app.clearRecentDocuments();
 ```

-### Windows notes
+### Windows Notes

 In order to be able to use this feature on Windows, your application has to be
 registered as a handler of the file type of the document, otherwise the file
 won't appear in JumpList even after you have added it.
 You can find everything
 on registering your application in [Application Registration][app-registration].

-When a user clicks a file from JumpList, a new instance of your application will
-be started with the path of the file added as a command line argument.
+When a user clicks a file from the JumpList, a new instance of your application will be started with the path of the file added as a command line argument.

-### OS X notes
+### OS X Notes

 When a file is requested from the recent documents menu, the `open-file` event
-of `app` module would be emitted for it.
+of `app` module will be emitted for it.

-## Custom dock menu (OS X)
+## Custom Dock Menu (OS X)

 OS X enables developers to specify a custom menu for the dock, which usually
 contains some shortcuts for commonly used features of your application: